Broadcom/owlviewer/owlviewer-backend/README.md

 mvn clean package
 ```
 ### Build docker image
-Use maven and spring boot buildpacks to create a docker image that gets pushed to the docker registry that is
+Use maven and spring boot to create a docker image:
-configured in the project's pom-file.
-The password for the registry needs to be passed to the Maven property
-_registry.password_.
 ```
-mvn spring-boot:build-image -Dregistry.password={Password}
+mvn spring-boot:build-image
 ```
 ## Run